aaluiz/AxesSharp/README.md

 # AxesSharp
-One api to simplify the consuming of rest services in C#  .Net Framework Full.
+One api to simplify the consuming of rest services in C#  .Net Framework Core 3.1.

 Exemple Get: